yjlo123/runtime-tutorial/raw.md

 get M V N
 ```

-The keys are always strings, and the values can be any date types.
+The keys are always strings, and the values can be any data types.

 ```runtime-embedded-box-0-300
 let map {}